 Entry Requirements for new students

-Level 2 Diploma in Vehicle Accident Repair (Paint Principles) and GCSEs at Grade 3 [D] in English Language and Maths or Level 1 Functional Skills English and Maths
+Level 2 Diploma in Vehicle Accident Repair (Paint Principles) and GCSEs at Grade 3 in English Language and maths.

 We recommend that you attend one of our exciting open events so that you can look around the department, the college and meet the tutors.
 You are welcome to do this before or after you apply.
 These events have proved very successful in ensuring students and their families see the best of what the college has to offer such as our inspirational teaching areas, teachers, library facilities and places to eat.